 The endoscope is placed in a glass holder made of quartz, allowing the UV-C light to reach the endoscope without shadowing.
-The disinfection chamber is completely sealed off, preventing the UV-C light from reaching the user for user’s safety.
+The disinfection chamber is completely sealed off, preventing the UV-C light from reaching the user for the user’s safety.
 The UV-C light is automatically switched off when the disinfection cycle is complete.
 The disinfection process does not require chemicals or liquids other than those used for pre-cleaning.
-Pre-cleaning is necessary since UV-C light cannot penetrate dirt, debris and grime(20).
+Pre-cleaning is necessary since UV-C light cannot penetrate dirt, debris, and grime(20).

 Outcomes

 The primary outcome was microbiological contamination, which was evaluated by performing a CFU count.
-Cultures showing no contamination after clinical use and manual pre-cleaning(culture 1) were excluded from further statistical analysis, since it is impossible to assess the disinfection effectiveness in these FEs.
+Cultures showing no contamination after clinical use and manual pre-cleaning(culture 1) were excluded from further statistical analysis since since assessing the disinfection effectiveness in these FEs is impossible.

 Sample size

-Sample size was not calculated, since the prevalence of contamination on FEs without a working channel after clinical usage is unknown.
+The sample size was not calculated since the prevalence of contamination on FEs without a working channel after clinical usage is unknown.
 We therefore chose to base the sample size on expert opinion.

 Statistical methods